-The Financing is subject to TSX Venture Exchange approval and the preparation and approval by the parties of definitive legal documentation.
+Closing of the Silver Financing would be subject to regulatory approval and the preparation and approval by the parties of definitive legal documentation.

-CuMoCo may pay a cash finder's fee of 5%, in accordance with TSX Venture Exchange policy, in connection with the Financing.
+CuMoCo may pay a cash finder's fee of 5%, in accordance with TSX-V policy, in connection with the Silver Financing.